devmynd/drip/README.md

 # Drip

-A lightweight dependency injection framework for Swift, inspired by Dagger.
-Helps you disentangle your codebase--don't write a `sharedInstance` method ever again.
+A lightweight, dagger-ish dependency injection framework for Swift.
+May `sharedInstance` blot your vision nevermore.

-Dependencies are served through containers comprised primarily of two types: `Components` and `Modules`.
-At a high level, a `Module` provides specific dependencies, and a `Component` contains a set of `Modules` and constrains their scope.
+Dependencies are resolved through type inference whenever possible.
+Two types, `Components` and `Modules`, compose the dependency container.
+At a high level, a `Module` provides specific dependencies, and a `Component` both contains a set of `Modules` and constrains their scope.

 ### Modules